 He is married to Melanie and his spare time is spent attempting to catch up to his young sons Hugo and Charlie, reading whenever possible and writing whenever necessary, publishing a regular column about law and law related issues in South Australia.

-Mr Arthur Moses SC, Treasurer
+Mr Arthur Moses SC, President-elect

 Arthur Moses SC has been practising at the NSW Bar for over 20 years and, in 2008, was appointed Senior Counsel in the state of NSW.
 He is currently the Senior Vice-President of the NSW Bar Association and has been a Director of Law Council since July 2014.
 He practises in a wide range of areas including administrative law, coronial inquests, corruption inquiries, work health and safety prosecutions, employment and industrial law, discrimination, restraints of trade, commercial and equity cases.